TinyUSFM: Towards Compact and Efficient Ultrasound Foundation Models: Experiments

-For the segmentation task, we evaluate TinyUSFM against the following methods: (1) conventional segmentation models: TransUNet~\cite{transunet} and SwinUNet~\cite{swinunet}; (2) lightweight segmentation models: SegFormer~\cite{segformer}, SeaFormer~\cite{seaformer}, and ViT-Tiny with FPN decoders, specifically designed for efficiency; and (3) foundation models: SimMIM and the teacher model USFM.
+For the segmentation task, we evaluate TinyUSFM against the following methods: (1) conventional segmentation models: VM-UNet~\cite{vmunet} and RWKV-UNet~\cite{rwkvunet}; (2) lightweight segmentation models: SegFormer~\cite{segformer}, SeaFormer~\cite{seaformer}, and ViT-Tiny with FPN decoders, specifically designed for efficiency; and (3) foundation models: URFM and the teacher model USFM.
 Model performance is reported in terms of Dice score.

+All conventional and lightweight models are initialized with ImageNet pretrained weights, while USFM and URFM are initialized with their ultrasound pretrained weights.